aurorasmiles/WorldGuardDocs/source/regions/flags.rst

-    ride,state,Whether vehicles (including animals) can be mounted pvp,state,Whether player versus player combat is permitted sleep,state,Whether sleeping in a bed is permitted tnt,state,Whether TNT detonation or damage is permitted vehicle-place,state,"Whether vehicles (boats, minecarts) can be placed" vehicle-destroy,state,Whether vehicles can be destroyed
+    ride,state,Whether vehicles (including animals) can be mounted pvp,state,Whether player versus player combat is permitted sleep,state,Whether sleeping in a bed is permitted respawn-anchors,state,Whether respawn anchors can be activated
+    tnt,state,Whether TNT detonation or damage is permitted vehicle-place,state,"Whether vehicles (boats, minecarts) can be placed" vehicle-destroy,state,Whether vehicles can be destroyed
-    lighter,state,Whether flint and steel can be used block-trampling,state,Whether farmland and turtle eggs can be trampled frosted-ice-form,state,Whether players with frost walker boots will form ice
+    lighter,state,Whether flint and steel can be used block-trampling,state,Whether farmland and turtle eggs can be trampled frosted-ice-form,state,Whether players with frost walker boots will form ice item-frame-rotation,state,Whether items can be rotated within item frames firework-damage,state,Whether fireworks can deal damage to entities

 .. warning::
     None of these flags are player-specific.
 For example, the block-break flag, if set to deny, **prevents pistons from breaking blocks**.